 Premier Seating is in high demand and may be sold out weeks in advance.
-Our calendars do not reflect real-time availability.
-If you request a date that is unavailable, we will contact you to make arrangements that best suit your schedule.

 Enjoy family focused activities and entertainment.
 A traditional imu ceremony begins the evening revealing the delicious contents of the underground oven.
 After an amazing spread of delicious and authentic Hawaiian food you are left to sit back and enjoy the amazing Polynesian revue that will take you on a tour of Tahiti, New Zealand, Hawaii and Samoa and ends with the spellbinding Samoan Fire dance!